gshakhn/idea-fitnesse/README.md

 Building
 --------

 Run `./gradlew idea` to generate the module and project files.
+Because this is a IntelliJ plugin project, you should not try to import the gradle file directly in IntelliJ.

 Before opening the project in IntelliJ, make sure you've created a IDEA SDK configuration: